guipostic/M2_GENIOMHE_C/01_basics.md

    ```

 ### Nested structures
-   - Structures can contain other structures as members, allowing you to create complex data structures.
+   - Structures can contain other structures as members, allowing to create complex data structures.

    ```c
    struct Address {